-Our tax system should treat people in New Jersey fairly.
-I am committed to real tax relief that invests in growth, simplifies our tax code, maintains our revenues and protects our middle class.
-And most importantly, a tax bill that restores our full state and local tax deductions.
+It is critical that our tax system treats New Jerseyans fairly, and that requires a commitment to real tax relief that protects middle-class pockets, invests in growth, simplifies our tax code, and maintains our revenues.
+Most importantly, a tax bill that restores our full state and local tax deductions.

-I will continue to work to find a truly bipartisan tax plan that strengthens our middle class and ensures New Jersey and the 11th district get a fair return on our federal tax dollars.
+I will continue to work to find a path forward on SALT relief that will pass the Senate to strengthen our middle class and ensure New Jersey and the 11th District get a fair return on our federal tax dollars.